roesta07/A-simple-Business-Question/README.md

 <img src="https://github.com/roesta07/Business-Analysis-Template/blob/main/img/counter_2.png" width="1000" height="400">

-##Findings
+### Findings
--For first seven years Marketing was the cause of profit given only two predictor variable -After seven years till fourteen years Marketing had minimal or no affect to profit but was mimicking the association of R&D and profit.
+- For first seven years Marketing was the cause of profit given only two predictor variable
+- After seven years till fourteen years Marketing had minimal or no affect to profit but was mimicking the association of R&D and profit.
 In statistical term it’s called spurious association.

 Note: Multivariable regression does a very good thing by knocking the spurious association.
 It does this by looking at the association of the residuals for each variable after removing the effect of one.
 This all happens at the back of the algorithm so you don’t have to worry about it; well for now.